Realizing quantum optics in structured environments with giant atoms: Simulating disorder effects

+The obtained optimal set $\{x_i, A(x_i), \theta(x_i)\}$ for broad-band chiral emission are listed in Table~\ref{table2}, which is plotted in Fig.~\ref{fig1m}.
 We now consider that the coupling strength at each point experiences disorders in both its amplitude and phase, i.e., $g(x_i)\rightarrow [A(x_i)+\delta A(x_i)]\exp[{i\theta(x_i)+i\delta \theta(x_i)}].$ Both the amplitude and phase disorders are assumed to satisfy a Gaussian distribution centered around zero.
 The amplitude disorder widths $\sigma_A$ are proportional to the local strength $A(x_i)$, while the phase disorder widths $\sigma_{\phi}$ are assumed identical for all the coupling points.
-We plot the disorder averaged $k$-space coupling function in Fig.~\ref{fig7s}(a).
+We plot the disorder averaged $k$-space coupling function in Fig.~\ref{fig8m}(a).
 We find that the disorder does not affect the coupling strength too much for the modes outside the chiral regime.
 Inside the asymmetric band gap, the zero coupling will be lifted higher than zero with stronger disorder strengths.

 To show how disorder disturbs the chiral emission, we numerically simulate disorder-averaged evolutions by defining the photonic field as